evannetwork/api-blockchain-core/docs/identity_based_profile.rst

    identity based profile

-When an account requests for an identity based profile, A random 32 bytes address(profile) is generated and this is then linked to the identity and this is mapped to the account which becomes the owner of this identity based profile.
-All functionalities generating address, linking the identity and mapping the owner are provided using the IdentityHolder contract.
-Once this identity based profile has been created then this profile is added to the user registry.
+When an account requests for an identity based profile, several steps occur:

+- a new identity smart contract (`VerificationHolder <https://github.com/evannetwork/smart-contracts-core/blob/master/contracts/verifications/VerificationHolder.sol>`_) is generated
+- a new profile smart contract (`Data Contract <https://evannetwork.github.io/docs/developers/concepts/data-contract.html>`_) is generated
+- identity contract becomes owner of profile contract and is mapped in a registry (`V00_UserRegistry <https://github.com/evannetwork/smart-contracts-core/blob/master/contracts/verifications/V00_UserRegistry.sol>`_) as such
+- requesting account becomes the owner of this identity

-When using identities we will come accross three important terminologies. `activeIdentity` and `underlyingAccount` and `activeAccount`.
-A single user can have multiple identities and the identity being used is known as the activeIdentity.
-The account which is used to execute the transaction for the identity is known as the underlyingAccount.
-Finally multiple accounts can delegate a single identity and the account which is using the identity is known as the activeAccount.
+When using identities we will come across three important terminologies. `activeIdentity` and `underlyingAccount` and `activeAccount`.
+A single user can have multiple identities and the identity being used is known as the `activeIdentity`.
+The account which is used to execute the transaction for the identity is known as the `underlyingAccount`.
+Finally the label `activeAccount` is a bit older and had been used before transactions were done through identities.
+It was a mixture of `activeIdentity` (as it was the acting instance) and `underlyingAccount` (as it was the account paying for transactions).
+The usage of `activeAccount` is by now deprecated in favor of the more specific terms `activeIdentity` and `underlyingAccount`.

-Further more these identities can be converted into `DIDs <https://evannetwork.github.io/docs/developers/concepts/did.html>`_ using the DID module and they can issue and be issued `verifiable credentials <https://evannetwork.github.io/docs/developers/concepts/vc.html>`_ using the VC module.
+Furthermore these identities can be converted into `DIDs <https://evannetwork.github.io/docs/developers/concepts/did.html>`_ using the DID module and they can issue and be issued `verifiable credentials <https://evannetwork.github.io/docs/developers/concepts/vc.html>`_ using the VC module.

 Configuring to use identity based profile
 =========================================